apereo/apereo.github.io/_posts/cas/2017-03-22-cas51-delauthn-tutorial.md

 summary:    Learn how to delegate authentication requests to external SAML2 identity providers.
 ---

-# Overview

-This is a short and sweet tutorial on how to configure CAS to authenticate against a database and then resolve/release attributes.
+This is a short and sweet tutorial on how to configure CAS to delegate authentication to an external SAML2 identity provider.
 Most of the material is based on the [available documentation](https://apereo.github.io/cas/development/integration/Delegate-Authentication.html).

 This tutorial specifically focuses on: